ctwhome/lab/README.md

 And... between other things:

- - Working with Google Maps and their markers, is not a misterius to be honest
+ - **Working with Google Maps** and their markers, is not misterius being honest.
  - More features comming ...